 - Build the circuit shown in the schematic.
 Wiring diagrams for the Activity Board and Propeller FLiP module are included below for reference.

 This is known as a common cathode 7-segment LED display, since the cathode for each LED segment is routed to one ground connection for the module.
-Other modules might be common anode, in which case each LED in the

 The test code will turn on all of the segments in the LED at the same time, to make sure you have built your circuit properly.
 It is made of just two binary set pins blocks.
 The first one sets all of the I/O pin directions to output, using binary value 11111111.
 The second one sets the ouput states to high with the same binary value, connecting each LED to 3.3 V.